jamespfennell/path-train-gtfs-realtime/README.md

     on the source API, so be nice.

 - `--use_http_source_api`
-    use the HTTP source API instead of the default gRPC API.
+    use the HTTP path-data API instead of the default gRPC API.

 - `--use_panynj_api`:
-    use the PANYNJ API.
+    use the PANYNJ JSON API instead of the path-data API.

 ### Running using Docker